vdubakula/vdubakula_qdma_ip_drivers/drivers/dpdk/docs/git_doc/source/build.rst

 * Compile DPDK & QDMA driver

+	Make sure to delete all the rte and cmdline header files from /usr/local/include before switching to different dpdk framework versions.
         Execute the following to compile the driver.

 	::